Summary Guide forBus Drivers, School or Special Client in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Bus Drivers, School or Special Client in California is $34,830 annually, or $16.75 hourly.
+The median wage in 2016 for Bus Drivers, School or Special Client in California was $34,830 annually, or $16.75 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits for full-time Drivers generally include sick leave, medical and life insurance, and retirement programs.
 Part-time Drivers may receive fewer benefits.
 School Bus Drivers on permanent status enjoy paid holidays that occur during school sessions.